ibm-cloud-docs/Cloudant/offerings/learning-center.md

 # Learning Center
 {: #learning-center}

 The {{site.data.keyword.cloudantfull}} Learning Center offers a video series to help you learn to use {{site.data.keyword.cloudant_short_notm}}.
-The videos start with the basics of using {{site.data.keyword.cloudant_short_notm}} and walk through document structure, the API, indexing and querying, and include an "Under the Hood" topic that highlights the architecture that powers the service.
+The videos start with the basics of using {{site.data.keyword.cloudant_short_notm}}.
+The videos then walk through document structure, the API, indexing and querying, and include an "Under the Hood" topic that highlights the architecture that powers the service.
 {: shortdesc}

 You can use the [playlist](https://youtube.com/embed/playlist?list=PLzpeuWUENMK3F93hGaS4ezGmlX4Bipt4S) to go through the courses, or navigate directly to the topic of your choosing from the following list: